 - Distance/strength: The further you travel from an FM station, the weaker the signal and the weaker the reception. - Terrain: Hills, mountains, tall buildings, power lines, electric fences, traffic lights and thunderstorms can interfere with your reception. - Station overload: When you pass a broadcast tower, a stronger signal may overtake a weaker one and play while the weak station frequency is displayed.

 CASSETTE/PLAYER CARE

 Do:

-- Use only cassettes that are 90 minutes long or less. - Tighten very loose tapes by inserting a finger or pencil into the hole and turning the hub.
+• Use only cassettes that are 90 minutes long or less.